 Here are some of the top freelancing positions that work great for moms:

 You can also choose an area that jives with your current career path, and branch out as a freelance specialist in that field.
-For instance, I’ve interviewed a successful mom who works as an online educator.
+For instance, I’ve interviewed a successful mom who left her job as a teacher and now works from home as an online educator.

 There are also lots of other freelancing jobs that allow for extra money.
 These typically won’t bring in a full salary, but if you only need a part-time income, you might consider one of the following: